wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/2-design-content-searches.md

 Content Search is useful when you need to run large searches.
 It's also useful when you simply need to search for specific data in your organization without needing to apply an eDiscovery Hold on the content or create an eDiscovery case.

-After you run a Content Search, the number of content locations and an estimated number of search results are displayed in the details pane on the Content Search page in the Microsoft 365 Compliance center.
+After you run a Content Search, the number of content locations and an estimated number of search results are displayed in the details pane on the Content Search page in the Microsoft Purview compliance portal.
 After you run a Content Search, you can:

  -  Preview the results.
  -  Export the results to a local computer.
  -  Prepare the results for analysis.

-**Additional reading**.
-For more information, see [Limits for Content Search in the Microsoft 365 Compliance Center](/microsoft-365/compliance/limits-for-content-search?azure-portal=true).
+**Further reading**.
+For more information, see [Limits for Content Search in the Compliance Portal](/microsoft-365/compliance/limits-for-content-search?azure-portal=true).

 ## Knowledge check